 An "attornment" is the act by which tenants acknowledge a new property owner as their new landlord.
 The attornment clause in an SNDA obligates the tenants to accept a new owner as their landlord, regardless of whether the new owner acquires the property in a typical sale or following a foreclosure.

 The clause provides that, in the event that ownership is transferred, the new owner essentially replaces the former owner in the lease, assuming all of the former owner's rights and responsibilities.
 Perhaps most importantly, the clause requires the tenants to continue to pay rent regardless of who owns the property.

-Whether you are a commercial landlord or tenant, it's important to keep in mind that there are many legal intricacies involved with commercial leasing and it might be beneficial to employ the services of a qualified attorney to help you through the process of preparing or agreeing to a subordination, non-disturbance, and attornment agreement.
+Whether you are a commercial landlord or tenant, it's important to remember that many legal intricacies are involved with commercial leasing.
+It might be beneficial to employ the services of a qualified attorney to help you prepare or agree to an SNDA.